 - Use Ctrl+Alt+W instead of Ctrl+W. Ctrl+W is a keyboard shortcut that will close the current tab in Google Chrome.

-- Copy and paste with Ctrl+C & and Ctrl+V are not supported in your exam terminal, nor is copy and pasting large amounts of text.
+- Ctrl+C & and Ctrl+V are not supported in your exam terminal, nor is copy and pasting large amounts of text.
 To copy and paste limited amounts of text (1-2 lines) please use:

-- For Windows: Ctrl+Shift to copy and Shift+Insert to paste.
+- For Windows: Ctrl+Insert to copy and Shift+Insert to paste.

 To review these instructions regarding the Linux server terminal during the Exam, type “man lf_exam” in the command line.